syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 ![](Sorting_images/Sorted-PivotGrid-when-using-Column-sorting-option.png)

-**Sorting only Total Columns**
+**Sorting only total columns**

-`TotalSorting` option is used to enable sorting only for sub-total columns of SfPivotGrid.
-Please refer the below code snippet.
+`TotalSorting` option is used to enable sorting only for sub-total columns of the SfPivotGrid.
+Please refer the below code snippet:

 {% tabs %}